Billie Davies: Career

 Aged 25 Billie Davies started the transition to become a professional musician.
 Some of her influences stem from classical, gypsy, manouche, blues, jazz, free jazz and soul/funk.
-As a player she feels that Al Foster, Billy Higgins, Billy Cobham, Jack De Johnette, Ed Thigpen, and Peter Erskine have been her biggest influences, she learned from them extensively.
+As a player she feels that Max Roach, Al Foster, Billy Cobham, Jack De Johnette, Ed Thigpen, and Trilok Gurtu have been her biggest influences, she learned from them extensively.
 Becoming completely immersed into the jazz, free jazz and avant garde world, which is second nature for her stylistically, three years later, she was a professional drummer.
 She performed throughout the Netherlands, Belgium, France "A Revelation for her was meeting with legendary guitarist Ricardo Baliardo, but known by his stage name Manitas de Plata, as well as playing with bluesman Claude Mazet – both guitarists also respected the traditional rhythmic rules.
 Even with the Roma, she lived several years in their way of life, which her bohemian temper satisfied so that at twenty-five she refused the offer of the legendary drummer Max Roach to study at Berklee College of Music in Boston, after he heard her play in Montpellier on the street.", Italy, Northern Africa, Spain, Portugal and Greece for the next 7 years.
 She knew her love of drumming had become her life.

 At a crossroads in her musical career, while living and playing and performing with Claude Mazet in the South of France (Montpellier, Toulouse, Biarritz, La Rochelle), Billie ended up receiving a talent grant from Max Roach to come study at Berklee College of Music, this was after he heard one of her tapes she laid down with a bass player in Montpellier, France.
 Billie was however having too much fun in the south of France, living the life of a gypsy jazz musician and therefore decided not to take the offer.
 In his words: “Hearing from your tape, you could learn more fundamental drumming techniques, but I also hear the natural drummer, so my advice is for you not to worry too much about your technical skill, you will develop your own, I can definitely hear that, but just in case that you might want to study in a good program, please accept my invitation in the form of a talent grant to come study at the Berklee College of Music, all you need to worry about is finding a place to live and some money to survive."

 "Davies is not countering the modern jazz movement so much but rather stripping it down to its essence.
 When listening to Davies play, it's easier to think of her not as a drummer but a tonal painter who swipes brushstrokes with her drumsticks."

 A move to the United States at 32 gave her an opportunity to play all over the west coast.